atthegate/web-demo-drones-tribbles/README.md

 Click on a drone to create another copy.
 Watch them spin around and zip around the window.
 What madness will ensue?

 Mosty Javascript with jQuery animations.
-Touch-enabled using toe.js.
+Touch-enabled for mobile using toe.js.

 DISCLAIMER
 ==========